 What we don’t: They don’t offer any true budget options.

-Cam Brensinger founded Nemo Equipment in 2002 after spending a sleepless night bivying atop New Hampshire’s famed Mount Washington, which is notorious for its harsh and often-unpredictable weather.
-Since then, the brand has assembled a wide-ranging selection of thoughtful and creative tent designs that run the gamut from dedicated ultralight models to bikepacking-specific options, 4-season-ready shelters (the Kunai 2P has been a go-to of ours for years), and standard camping offerings.
-And they truly stand out in the lightweight backpacking category: their popular Dagger is one of our top-rated picks for its low weight (3 lbs.
-14 oz. for the two-person version), easy-to-pitch freestanding build, roomy interior, full feature set, and durable construction.
+Cam Brensinger founded Nemo Equipment in 2002 after spending a sleepless night bivying atop New Hampshire’s famed Mount Washington, which is notorious for its harsh and unpredictable weather.
+Since then, the brand has assembled a wide-ranging selection of thoughtful and creative tent designs that run the gamut from dedicated ultralight models to bikepacking-specific options, four-season-ready shelters (the Kunai 2P has been a go-to of ours for years), and standard camping offerings.
+And they truly stand out in the lightweight backpacking category: Their recently updated Dagger (now the Dagger OSMO) is one of our top-rated picks for its reasonably low weight (4 lb.
+2 oz. for the two-person version), easy-to-pitch freestanding build, roomy interior, full feature set, and durable construction (check out our in-depth review here).

-As with Big Agnes above, you do pay a premium for the Nemo name, with the aforementioned Dagger coming in at $430.
-Even their heavier, camping-oriented models are fairly costly, including the Wagontop ($500 for the 4P) and Aurora ($300 for the 3P).
+As with Big Agnes above, you do pay a premium for the Nemo name, with the aforementioned Dagger OSMO coming in at $480.
+Even their heavier, camping-oriented models are fairly costly, including the Wagontop ($550 for the 4P) and Aurora ($350 for the 3P).
 But price aside, Nemo is known for their attention to detail and creating tents that nicely balance weight, livability, and durability.
-And if you’re just getting started, Nemo’s sleeping bag and pad lineups are similarly well-made and consistently some of the most comfortable designs we’ve tested.
+And if you’re just getting started, Nemo’s sleeping bag and pad lineups are similarly well made and consistently some of the most comfortable designs we’ve tested.

 Location: Rohnert Park, California